30, is a folio of posters based on the United Nations Declaration of Human Rights, and seen from an African perspective.

 Chaz challenges us to contemplate the state of our universe, all with surprising and inspiring results.
 Giovanni De Mauro, Italy

 If A World of Questions does not make you think, think and rethink, you may be right to think that you are probably dead.
 Nnimmo Bassey, Nigeria

-Once a month for the past few years I have stuck a tear-sheet flyer with a different illustrated quote on it outside my office door at the college where I teach.
+Once a month for the past few years I have stuck a tear-sheet flyer with a different illustrated quote on it outside my office door at the college where I taught.

 These small images aren't posters and were never intended for print.
 I saw them as digital doodles to keep my mind focused and the creative juices flowing.
 They are usually done in a day and while some images might be related to a pertinent issue of the day, most are just great quotes which I enjoy.

 This cyberspace exhibition without boundaries was launched on Thursday 25th May, 2000 (Africa Day).
 Displaying their solidarity and concern for Zimbabwe’s situation, a few graphic designers from around the world donated their skills and imagination to protest a proposed Zimbabwe special communications bill intended to intimidate all email & internet service providers by forcing them to allow the government to view ALL communications entering and leaving the country.